-Students completing the Master of Science in medical sciences will be able to:
+Students completing the accelerated or traditional program with a Master of Science in medical sciences will be able to:

 - Demonstrate knowledge of concepts in the medical sciences and draw linkages between structure and function at the level of molecules, cells, organs, and systems. - Demonstrate knowledge of social and cultural influences on human health. - Analyze medical literature and understand its impact on medicine and society. - Perform statistical analyses of data common in medicine and healthcare.